Benny Friedman (singer): Benefit performances

 Friedman has performed on three fund-raising singles: "Chasoif", a free download supporting the rebuilding of the Chabad house damaged in the 2008 Mumbai attacks, and families of the victims; "Unity", a production by 30 top Orthodox Jewish performers to benefit the legal defense of Sholom Rubashkin; and "Berachamim", whose proceeds were earmarked for the medical expenses of Ilan Tocker, a Cedarhurst man who suffered a traumatic brain injury.
 In 2014 Friedman sang on the album Shir (Song), a collection of 18 songs composed by Shlomo Rechnitz and performed by the leading musical artists in the Orthodox Jewish world.
-The artists all donated their talents, and proceeds from album sales will benefit the Keren Shviis Fund, which supports Israeli farmers keeping the laws of Shmita.
+The artists all donated their talents, and proceeds from album sales will benefit the Keren Hashviis Fund, which supports Israeli farmers keeping the laws of Shmita.

-Friedman was a headliner at HASC 24, "A Time for Duets" (2011), singing both solo and in duets with his uncle, Avraham Fried; HASC 26 (2013); and HASC 27 (2014).
+Friedman was a headliner at HASC 24, "A Time for Duets" (2011), singing both solo and in duets with his uncle, Avraham Fried; as well as six HASC concerts since.

 Friedman frequently performs at Chabad events.
 In 2009 he was the guest vocalist at the first anniversary memorial for the Chabad shluchim murdered in the 2008 Mumbai attacks.
 In 2013 he sang for both adults and youth at the annual Kinus HaShluchim Conference in New York City.
 In December 2013 he sang the national anthem of the US at the first Jewish Heritage Night at a Brooklyn Nets game.

 In 2014 he performed at a Chasdei Soul II Soul concert to benefit special-needs students in Crown Heights.

+Friedman launched his "Am Yisrael Chai" global concert tour in January 2024 to promote Jewish unity and solidarity during the Gaza war.

 Musical style

 Friedman's music is categorized as pop Jewish music.
-He mainly sings in Hebrew.
+He mainly sings in Hebrew, as well as in English.

 Music videos

 Friedman appears in music videos to promote his songs.
 The 2012 "Yesh Tikvah" music video has him singing against a nighttime cityscape and then moving to a sunny field to the accompaniment of a chorus of children.
 In the 2013 music video for "Maaleh Ani", Friedman sings by the Malibu, California coastline while a guitarist, bass guitarist, and drummer play underwater in a swimming pool.
 Friedman eventually jumps into the pool fully clothed in his trademark black dress suit, white shirt, and tie – clapping, drumming, and playing air guitar with the band.
+In his 2022 music video "Yama", he appears to run through Israel from coast to coast.